benwasserman1/dbsportsapp/README.md

 11. Enforce referential integrality (Constraints)
   - There are necessary foreign key constraints on all tables
 12. Include Database Views, Indexes
-  - Indices are on all the tables to help speed up queries with certain where clauses
+  - Indices are on all the tables to help speed up queries with certain where clauses.
+For example, there is an index on the name attribute for the teams table.
 13. Stored procedures
   - The register query and the login authentication use stored procedures that pass in the proper parameters.